Skn0tt/datapact/paper/paper.md

 After exploring, analysing and documenting it once, an understanding needs to be continously verified to be up-to-date, and adjusted when it is not.
 To address these problems, we developed `datapact`, a Python library that provides an ergonomic API for running assertions on DataFrames.

-`datapact` is available under MIT license and available at https://github.com/skn0tt/datapact.
+`datapact` is available under MIT license at https://github.com/skn0tt/datapact.

 # Statement of need